AdelineVieusse/neural-networks-learning-assurance/README.md

 ### Project Objective
 To “mimic” the design, development and verification phases of a safety-critical embedded machine learning software based on the preliminary guidance material issued by the European Civil Aviation Authorities (CoDANN).
-For more detailed information please refer to the attached presentation (to view the demo videos, use the .ppt format).
+For more detailed information please refer to the attached presentation (to view the demo videos, open the .ppt format as raw).

 ### References